MarkusJx/node-java-bridge/README.md

 once as a synchronous call and once as an asynchronous call.

 If you are looking for asynchronous calls, take a look at the next section.
+In order to import a class synchronously, you can use the [`importClass`](https://markusjx.github.io/node-java-bridge/functions/importClass.html) function.
+Using this method does not affect your ability to call any method of the class asynchronously.

 ```ts
 import { importClass } from '@markusjx/java';